How Do I Prove Workplace Discrimination Legally? A Step-by-Step Guide

 Why Documentation Is the Foundation of Any Discrimination Claim

-Courts and HR investigators do not make decisions based on feelings or memory alone.
+Courts and HR investigators don’t make decisions based on feelings or memory alone.
 They look at records: what was written, what was said, who witnessed it, and when it happened.
-Workers who document consistently and carefully are in a far stronger position than those who rely on recollection.
+Workers who document consistently and carefully are in a much stronger position than those who rely on recollection.

 Discrimination cases often come down to one side’s word against the other’s.
 Your documentation is what tips that balance.
-It shows a pattern, establishes dates, and gives your account credibility that is difficult to dispute.
-Even if individual incidents seem small, a detailed record of several of them together can tell a clear and compelling story.
+It shows a pattern, establishes dates, and gives your account credibility that is hard to dispute.
+Even small incidents, recorded together over time, tell a clear and compelling story.

 The earlier you start documenting, the better.
-If you are already experiencing discrimination, begin today.
+If you’re already experiencing discrimination, begin today.

 How to Start a Discrimination Log Right Now